matthias-reis/aithir.de/_content/storylines/asimov.md

 Well, at that time everything was still fine.
 Also in the fortress, everything was automated immediately.
-That was very helpful for all the robots around here, who lived in there.
+That was very helpful for all the robots around here, who lived over there at that time.

-I thought it was so nice that i wanted to go one step further.
+I thought it had worked out so nicely that I wanted to go one step further.
 I wanted the castle to live.
 So I gave it consciousness.
-So I used my right arm on it, the animation interface.
+I used my right arm on it, the animation interface, you remember?
 And it worked.
 The castle was alive.
 It could think and feel.
 It was a great success.
 I could talk to it.
-We had manny great discussions."
+We had many great discussions."

 "Wait a minute", interrupted Peter.
 "You mean you lived inside a living being?
 And how did you talk to it?
 Were you just in a room and talked to the walls?"

 "Yes.
 Exactly.
 So you can imagine that it also was a bit awkward.
 I didn't think of it before.
 I had no private moment any more.
-So I finally moved out and built my little hut over there."
+So I finally moved out and built my little hut over here."

+---

+"After a while, a year or so, I saw that robots moved out.
+They stayed outside overnight and started to avoid the castle", continued Asimov his story.
+Peter listened eagerly.
+He wanted to know what was going on.
+"Over time, more and more followed.
+They just rested on the fields over here.
+So after a while the field was completely full of robots over night, while the fortress, the designated home of the robots was empty."

+"Did you find out why they did this?", asked Peter.

+"Yes.
+They told me.
+The fortress was angry they said.
+It would not give them energy any more and even damaged some of their circuits.
+I could not believe what I've heard, Peter.
+After all, it was the castle that was alive and the fortress was still robotic.

+I had to try it out myself.
+So I started sleeping in the fortress for some nights.
+I wanted to make closer contact."

+"But, but", started Peter, "you said it was dangerous.
+Haven't you been afraid that the fortress could do you harm?"

+"Well I was.
+A little bit.
+But you have to know that I can't take things back.
+As soon as objects become robots or robots become alive, I can't undo it.
+It's settled.
+They stay until they break or die.
+So if I didn't find out what was going on, I would have to destroy the fortress. it was the only chance to save it.
+But I had help."

+"Did the castle help you?", asked Peter.

+"No, no, that's nothing the castle would do and after all, it was also a part of the problem.
+So that wouldn't help.
+I had a friend from your planet.
+You know, from time to time, I have visitors just like you.
+And at the time of the grand crisis I also had support."

+"So there was someone like me flying around with a drone?", asked Peter.

+"Yeah, sort of.
+Well the drone was a little rolling vehicle at that time, but other than that this human has made the same experience as you.
+He was curious.
+I just seem to have forgotten his name.
+Well, never mind.
+It's not important for the story."

+While Peter was thinking, how such an advanced creature like Asimov could forget anything, the door of his room at home opened.
+He winced and the pad that he used to talk to Asimov fell to the ground.
+He quickly picked it up and turned it off.

+"Time to sleep, precious", said his mother looking through the door.
+"Clean your teeth and then off to bed."